 Best Deal Desk & CPQ Tools for RevOps in 2026

 We evaluated CPQ tools on what matters to RevOps: pricing rule enforcement, approval workflow depth, CRM integration reliability, and how fast reps can generate accurate quotes without asking ops for help.
-The range goes from full CPQ platforms that handle complex product catalogs to proposal tools that cover 80% of quoting needs at a fraction of the cost.
+The range goes from full CPQ platforms that handle complex product catalogs with hundreds of SKUs to proposal tools that cover 80% of quoting needs at a fraction of the cost and complexity.

-DealHub for complex subscription pricing with Salesforce or HubSpot.
-Salesforce CPQ if you're deep in Salesforce and have admin resources.
-PandaDoc for teams that need proposals and e-signatures without full CPQ complexity.
-Proposify and Qwilr for design-forward proposals.
-Conga for enterprise document automation.
+DealHub for complex subscription pricing with Salesforce or HubSpot, hitting the sweet spot between simplicity and enterprise CPQ depth.
+Salesforce CPQ if you're deep in Salesforce and have dedicated admin resources to configure and maintain it.
+PandaDoc for teams that need fast, professional proposals with e-signatures without full CPQ complexity.
+Proposify and Qwilr for design-forward proposals where visual quality and prospect engagement tracking matter.
+Conga for enterprise document automation spanning contracts, proposals, and complex document workflows.

 The 6 Best Deal Desk Tools for RevOps